M-Abdullah-91/Python-Exercise/README.md

 # Python-Exercise
-This Repo Contains all the axercise of python
+This Repo Contains all the Exercise of python